Dissolution of the Lumumba Government: Prelude

 By the end of July opposition to the Lumumba Government had solidified in Parliament.
 Lumumba's absence from the country allowed these elements to organise and advertise their position.
 Belgian Ambassador Jean van den Bosch had taken advantage of the time to establish contacts with the moderate ministers: Bomboko, Delvaux, Kabangi, Kanza, and Mbuyi.
 Bomboko became the ambassador's most frequent contact and was relayed messages from Wigny.
 Van den Bosch also developed a relationship with Joseph Iléo, the President of the Senate, who pledged that he would work in tandem with other senators to remove Lumumba from power.
 On 9 August Albert Kalonji announced the secession of the "Mining State of South Kasai".

 Dissension and subversion campaigns, including the dissemination of anti-Lumumba leaflets and inciting of army mutinies, were organised in Brazzaville with the support of President Fulbert Youlou, Belgian intelligence services, the French Service de Documentation Extérieure et de Contre-Espionnage, and the United States Central Intelligence Agency (CIA).
 Congolese Secretary of State for the Interior Raphael Batshikama spent two hours every evening in Brazzaville hosting an anti-Lumumba radio programme.
 Wigny directed the Belgian agents there to encourage the Congolese opposition to remove Lumumba through presidential revocation, as a parliamentary motion of censure was deemed too likely to fail.
 In a meeting with his advisers on 18 August President Eisenhower suggested that he wanted Lumumba to be killed; the CIA subsequently organised an assassination operation.
 Belgium made similar plans.
 By the end of the month rumors were circulating in the capital of Western overtures to Kasa-Vubu to replace Lumumba's government.

-Lumumba returned to the Congo on 8 August and soon thereafter met with the Council of Ministers.
+Lumumba returned to Congo-Léopoldville on 8 August and soon thereafter met with the Council of Ministers.

-The following day he proclaimed an état d'exception throughout the Congo, and his government carried out its expulsion order against Ambassador Van den Bosch.
-Mandi personally informed the ambassador of the direction, but insisted that his ousting did not signify a permanent rupture between Belgium and the Congo.
+The following day he proclaimed an état d'exception throughout Congo-Léopoldville, and his government carried out its expulsion order against Ambassador Van den Bosch.
+Mandi personally informed the ambassador of the direction, but insisted that his ousting did not signify a permanent rupture between Belgium and Congo-Léopoldville.
 Lumumba soon arrived to oversee Van den Bosch's departure and announced that all other Belgian diplomatic staff would face arrest if they did not leave the country.
 He also recalled all Congolese students residing in Belgium.